byuccl/Source_Level_OpenCL_Debug/README.md

 Run “python3 trace_selection_gui/hlstool.py” with the OpenCL file as an argument.

-The script modifies the OpenCL code to look like C code, and replace the ".cl" extension with a ".c" extension.
+The script modifies the OpenCL code to look like C code, and replace the `.cl` extension with a `.c` extension.
 If then calls the defaulTranslator ROSE transformation.
-The transformation tool collects all of the assignment variables in the kernels, and records them and their unique identifiers to a file called "hlsDebugVariableList.txt" in the directory with the OpenCL file.
+The transformation tool collects all of the assignment variables in the kernels, and records them and their unique identifiers to a file called `hlsDebugVariableList.txt` in the directory with the OpenCL file.
 After recording the data, it calls a the python gui.
-In the gui the user can select variables to record, and select the "Confirm" button in the top right corner.
+In the gui the user can select variables to record, and select the `Confirm` button in the top right corner.

-After the user confirms their selection, the selection is recorded to a file called "hlsDebugSelectedVar.txt" in the directory with the OpenCL file.
-The ROSE transformation then reads the "hlsDebugSelectedVar.txt" file and inserts the recording instructions after each of the selected variable assignments.
+After the user confirms their selection, the selection is recorded to a file called `hlsDebugSelectedVar.txt` in the directory with the OpenCL file.
+The ROSE transformation then reads the `hlsDebugSelectedVar.txt` file and inserts the recording instructions after each of the selected variable assignments.

 ### Modifying the Host Code

 The host file needs to be modified to retrieve the trace buffer.
 An extra argument needs to be added to the kernel, which will contain the trace buffer.
 The size of the trace buffer is the size of each threads trace buffer times the number of threads.
 Each device gets its own trace buffer.
 The variable type of the trace buffer is dependent upon the type of the trace buffer in the kernel.
-By default the trace buffer is of type "long."
+By default the trace buffer is of type `long`.
 This can be manually changed.

 For example, in the Intel design test Time-Domain FIR Filter, the following code would be added: